 An Employee Quiz

-No one likes being the newbie, so help to break the ice by creating a survey which asks all the important questions such as;
+No one likes being the newbie, so help to break the ice by creating a survey that asks all the important questions such as;

 - How do you like your tea?